DNS in Microsoft Azure – Part 1

 Wireshark packet capture of DNS query

-Well that’s all well and good for very basic DNS resolution, but who the heck has a single VNet in anything but a test environment?
+That’s all well and good for very basic DNS resolution, but who the heck has a single VNet in anything but a test environment?
 So can we expand Azure-provided DNS to multiple VNets?
-The answer is yes, but it’s ugly.
+The answer is yes.
 Recall that each VNet has its own private DNS namespace.
 The only way to resolve names contained within that namespace is for a VM in that VNet to send the query to the 168.63.129.16 address.
 Yes folks, this means you would need to drop a DNS server in each VNet in order to resolve the Azure-provided DNS host names assigned to VMs within that VNet by another VMs in another VNet as illustrated in the diagram below.

-You can see as the number of VNets increases the scalability of this solution quickly breaks down.
-Take note that if you wanted to resolve these host names from on-premises you could use a similar conditional forwarder pattern.
+You can see as the number of VNets increases the scalability of this solution quickly breaks down because who the heck wants to have a DNS Server deployed to evey virtual network.
+Take note that if you wanted to resolve these host names from on-premises you could use a similar conditional forwarder pattern where you would pass the query to the DNS Server in Azure and on to Azure-provided DNS.

-Let’s sum up the positives and negatives of Azure-provided DNS.
+Let’s sum up the positives and negatives of Azure-provided DNS with the default virtual network namespaces..

 • Positives